-Many couples wish to leave their estates to each other when they die, and then to their children.
-They usually nominate the same people to act as their executors and trustees, typically each other, and one or more of their children may be appointed as substitutes.
+Finding a mistake or error in the will of the deceased can cause extra difficulties in sorting it out.
+Many couples wish to leave their estates to each other when they die.
+And then to their children if they have them or if not to the same people.
+In addition couples usually nominate the same people to act as their executors and trustees.
+Typically to each other and then to one or more of their children as alternatives.

-Putting these intentions into writing in their individual will documents therefore contain identical terms, so that each document reciprocates the contents of the other.
+Putting these intentions into writing in their individual will documents therefore contain identical terms.
+They are both look the same except for their names.
+Each will reciprocates the contents of the other.
 Lawyers commonly refer to these wills as “mirror wills” or reciprocal wills.

 Spouses signing each other’s will by mistake